Molar refractivity

-Molar refractivity, $R_m$, is a measure of the total polarizability of a mole of a substance.
+Molar refractivity, $R_\mathrm{m}$, is a measure of the total polarizability of a mole of a substance.

 For a perfect dielectric which is made of one type of molecule, the molar refractivity is proportional to the polarizability of a single molecule of the substance.
 For real materials, intermolecular interactions (the effect of the induced dipole moment of one molecule on the field felt by nearby molecules) give rise to a density dependence.

 The molar refractivity is commonly expressed as a sum of components, where the leading order is the value for a perfect dielectric, followed by the density-dependent corrections: